 47.xx.xxx.xx knative-sd-demo.default.example.com # Replace the IP address and domain name with the actual values.

-After you modify the hosts file, go to the Services tab, click the default domain name of the knative-sd-demo Stable Diffusion Service to access the Service.
+After you modify the hosts file, go to the Services tab, and click the default domain name of the knative-sd-demo Stable Diffusion Service to access the Service.

 If the following page appears, the access is successful.